antjes88/asset-valuation-ingestion/README.md

 ## CI/CD - Pipeline Integration
 There are 2 CI/CD pipelines implemented as GitHub Actions:

 1. **Pytest**: This pipeline is defined in the `.github/workflows/pytest.yaml` file.
 It is triggered on every pull request, what runs unit tests using `pytest`.
 It also generates a test coverage report to ensure code quality.
 If any test fails, the pipeline will block the merge process, ensuring that only reliable code is integrated into the main branch.
+Finally, the pipeline requiress a pytest coverage over a given threshold.
 2. **Deployment**: #TODO: under development!!!

 ## Deployment implementation